chizmw/site-chizography.net/_posts/2019/2019-09-06-the_ten_minute_thinking_rule.md

 Demonstrating that you’ve made no effort at all will likely result in very little help at all, deflection somewhere else and loss of karma in my internal tally chart.

 <small>(This is a repost of [a post made to blogs.perl.org in 2011][post-2011])</small>

+## Attributions

+Some images require attribution links as part of their terms:

+- <a href="https://www.freepik.com/free-photos-vectors/icon">Icon vector created by freepik - www.freepik.com</a>

 [post-2011]: http://blogs.perl.org/users/chisel/2011/12/the-ten-minute-thinking-rule.html